 This topic explains the term local function, and shows how to create and use local functions.

-For example, create a program file named
+For example, create a function file named

 contains a main function,

 function [avg, med] = mystats(x) n = length(x); avg = mymean(x,n); med = mymedian(x,n); end function a = mymean(v,n) % MYMEAN Example of a local function. a = sum(v)/n; end function m = mymedian(v,n) % MYMEDIAN Another example of a local function. w = sort(v); if rem(n,2) == 1 m = w((n + 1)/2); else m = (w(n/2) + w(n/2 + 1))/2; end end

 The local functions

 the average and median of the input list.
 The main function

 the length of the list